mlswg/mls-protocol/draft-ietf-mls-protocol.md

 for the same client, the committer again chooses one to include and considers the rest invalid.

-If there are multiple ReInit proposals, the commiter MUST choose the committer MUST choose exactly one to include in the Commit message.
+If there are multiple ReInit proposals, the committer MUST choose exactly one to include in the Commit message.
 The `version` field in the ReInit proposal MUST be no less than the version for the current group.
 A client processing a Commit that covers multiple ReInit proposals or a ReInit proposal with a lower version MUST reject it as malformed.
 The committer SHOULD choose a ReInit proposal with a unique `group_id` and parameters that are supported by all clients in the group.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the